Tengchong

-Tengchong (騰衝 (Téngchōng)) is a county-level city of Baoshan City, western Yunnan province, People's Republic of China.
+Tengchong (腾冲 (Téngchōng)) is a county-level city of Baoshan City, western Yunnan province, People's Republic of China.
 It is well known for its volcanic activity.
-The city is named after the town of Tengchong which serves as its political center, previously known as Tengyue (騰越 (Téngyuè)) in Chinese.
+The city is named after the town of Tengchong which serves as its political center, previously known as Tengyue (腾越 (Téngyuè)) in Chinese.
 English language sources of the late nineteenth and early twentieth centuries use names such as Teng-Chung, Tingyueh, Teng Yueh, Momein and Momien.

 It borders with Myanmar in the northwest for 151 km.
 By road, it is 650 km west of the provincial capital, Kunming, and 170 km westward from Baoshan's urban area.

 Tengchong marks the southwestern terminus of the Heihe–Tengchong Line, an imaginary line significant in geography that divides the area of China into two parts with contrasting population densities.

 History

 Early history

 Tengchong is one of the earliest developed regions in Southwest China.
 During the Western Han dynasty (206 BC – AD 24), it belonged to Yizhou Commandery.
 In the Sui (581–618) and Tang (618–907) dynasties, a contemporary prefecture governed by a local chieftain was set up.
 In the Yuan dynasty (1271–1368), Tengyue Prefecture was instituted.
 In the following dynasties, different administrative offices were set up.
 In 1913, Tengchong was made a county.
 Historically, it occupied an important position on the Southwestern Silk Route.
 The Sichuan cloth and bamboo sticks available at the markets in Bactria (including Afghanistan and parts of India) were brought there from the ancient Bonan Route through Tengchong.
 From the Ming dynasty onwards, large numbers of Tengchong people went abroad to trade and seek a livelihood.
 The city grew wealthy from trade with Myanmar and South East Asia due to its proximity to Mandalay across the Burmese border.